robcecc27/DevOps_Engineering/alb-route53_2.md

   FourXXRatePercentThreshold:
     Type: Number
     Default: 10
-    Description: 4XX as % of total requests to alarm on
+    Description: 4XX as a percent of total requests to alarm on

   FourXXRateEvalPeriods:
     Type: Number